Antique & Vintage Champagne Diamond Engagement Rings

-Their earthy intensity warms both the heart and the spirit.
-Drawing on romantic and dreamy filigree settings from the vintage and antique eras, we infuse a splash of contemporary flavor into these new antique style engagement rings.
+The earthy intensity of champagne diamonds warms both the heart and the spirit.
+Drawing on romantic filigree settings from vintage and antique eras, we infuse a splash of modern-day flavor into these new antique-style engagement rings.
 From vintage floral and leaf motifs, to dramatic contemporary designs, our rings are delightfully sophisticated and oh so chic.

 Does she love autumn leaves and bonfires?
 Are her favorite shoes a pair of hiking boots?
-Does her favorite weekend involve sleeping in a tent?
+Does her ideal weekend involve sleeping in a tent?
 Or maybe she loves autumn in the city when the leaves start dancing on the sidewalk and swirling around the park benches?
-Regardless of her favorite things, if she's an "earth" girl, she'll love Topazery's romantic collection of champagne diamonds.
+Regardless of her favorite things, if she's an earthy girl, she'll love a champagne diamond engagement ring.

 Diamond History and Lore

-The diamond is the most traditional gemstone for engagement rings.
+The diamond is the traditional gemstone for engagement rings.
 It's not surprising then that many vintage and antique engagement rings feature diamonds in some way.
-If you've ever wondered where that tradition originated from, Topazery has uncovered the history, lore, and a few other interesting facts about diamonds.
+If you've ever wondered how the tradition originated, we've uncovered the history, lore, and a few other interesting facts about diamonds.

 The First Diamonds